alevchuk/pstm/lnd-e2e-testing/README.md

 Read https://bitcoin.org/en/full-node#minimum-requirements

-Yet, for testnet the disk usage will be 10x smaller than the 145 GB recomendation:
+Yet, for testnet the disk usage will be 10x smaller than the 145 GB mainnet recomendation:

     du -sch ~/*
     1.2M   /home/lightning/.btcd/logs